 Instructions

-1. First, blend the yolks of the egg and honey in a blender.
-Do this until it is creamy and light.
+- First, add the yolks of the egg and the honey to a blender.
+Blend until the mixture is creamy and light.

-3. Then, add a tablespoon of the hot milk to the egg yolk mixture, and consistently stir.
+- Then, add a tablespoon of the hot milk mixture to the egg yolk mixture, and stir.
+Continue adding the hot milk to the egg mixture a Tablespoon at a time while stirring.

-6. Pour half of the mixture (1/4 cup at a time) through a strainer and into a container with an airtight lid.
-(I use my blender).
-Refrigerate until it has chilled.
+- Pour half of the mixture (¼ cup at a time) through a strainer and into a container with an airtight lid.
+(I use my blender jar).
+Chill in the refrigerator.

-7. Finally, once it’s chilled you can serve it with a sprinkle of cinnamon or nutmeg.
+- Finally, once it’s chilled you can serve it with a sprinkle of cinnamon or nutmeg, and a swirl of Homemade Whipped Cream if you’re feeling fancy.

 Notes